 Change Leader Interview: 3D Modeling Delivers Widespread Benefits

-Kevin Schlereth is a senior design application specialist at HNTB, an architecture, engineering, planning and construction services firm founded more than 100 years ago.
+Kevin Schlereth, P.E., Principal Technologist, Delivery Technology Group Director at HNTB, an architecture, engineering, planning and construction services firm founded more than 100 years ago.
 A registered professional engineer, he works with subject matter experts who specialize in civil engineering software and digital scenarios, providing project development, training and support services.
 He has a bachelor’s degree in civil engineering from Ohio University.

 V1: Please describe HNTB’s general philosophy on BIM software and its use on the firm’s projects.